Mussaurus: Classification

 Previous to the discovery of adult specimens of Mussaurus, the phylogenetic position of this taxon was difficult to establish.
 Infant and juvenile fossils are known to show more basal traits than adult specimens of the same taxon.
 Furthermore, the recently discovered of one subadult and three adult specimens assigned to Mussaurus are more complete than other material assigned to it.
 Therefore, a cladistic analysis of basal sauropodomorphs performed by Otero and Pol (2013) to test the phylogenetic relationships of Mussaurus, included information only from adult specimens.
 The following cladogram is simplified after their analysis (relationships outside Plateosauria are not shown).

 Palaeobiology

 Mussaurus specimens have been found in association with nests that are believed to contain multiple eggs apiece.
 The skeletons of Mussaurus infants were small, measuring about 20 cm long and weighing about 53.3–76.5 g.
 This is about the size of a small lizard.
 Juveniles differed from adults in proportion in addition to size and mass.
 As is common for dinosaurs, juvenile Mussaurus had tall skulls with short snouts and large eyes.
 These proportions are common in many infant vertebrates and are often associated with species that provide parental care during the vulnerable early stages of life.
 Adults are expected to have longer snouts and necks, as typical in early sauropodomorphs.
+Ignacio Cerda and Diego Pol reported putative evidence of medullary bone tissue from a specimen of Mussaurus in 2013, but both authors with Anusuya Chinsamy subsequently argued in 2014 that this tissue most likely represents a pathologically formed tissue instead based on histological features.